-The Shire of Victoria Plains (the Shire) Chief Executive Officer must prepare and publish internal procedures under s.23(1)(e) of the Public Interest Disclosures Act 2003 (PID Act).
+The Shire of Victoria Plains (the Shire) Chief Executive Officer must prepare and publish internal procedures under s.
+23(1)(e) of the Public Interest Disclosures Act 2003 (PID Act).

 These procedures outline how we will meet our obligations under the PID Act.
-The procedures are to be read in conjunction with the PID Act, Public Interest Disclosure Regulations 2003 and don't be afraid to speak up:" Guide for Disclosers" brochure on the Public Sector Commissions website.
+The procedures are to be read in conjunction with the PID Act, Public Interest Disclosure Regulations 2003 and Don't be afraid to speak up: Guide for Disclosers' brochure on the Public Sector Commission's website https://publicsector.wa.gov.au/sites/default/files/documents/guide_for_disclosers.pdf

-https://www.wa.gov.au/system/files/2020-

 The PID Act aims to ensure openness and accountability in government by encouraging people to speak up about public interest information without fear of reprisal.
 The PID Act provides a system for matters disclosed to be investigated and for appropriate action to be taken.
-It does not provide public authorities with additional powers to investigate or act in relation to public interest disclosures.
-The PID Act provides protection for people who make disclosures.
+It does not provide public authorities with any additional powers to investigate or take action in relation to public interest disclosures.
+The PID Act provides protections for people who make disclosures.